 - M&G and its business or assets;

-- As part of a sale of M&G or, as relevant, another company in the M&G Investments group, or its/their assets.
+- As part of a sale of M&G or, as relevant, another company in the M&G Investment group, or its/their assets.

 Direct Marketing and managing your preferences

-With your consent, we use your personal information for direct marketing purposes, including sending you marketing communications about investment products and related services of the M&G Investments group.
-Direct marketing includes communications by post, email and telephone calls and such other electronic communication as may become relevant from time to time.
+With your consent, we use your personal data for direct marketing purposes, including sending you marketing communications about investment products and related services of the M&G Investment group.
+Direct marketing includes communications by post, email and telephone calls.
 You can update your direct marketing preferences at any time by following the instructions in the marketing communication itself, by accessing your online account or by contacting the Data Protection Office.

 Sharing your personal data

-- Other companies within the M&G and Prudential groups for the purposes of managing our relationship with you;
+- Other companies within the M&G plc Group for the purposes of managing our relationship with you;

 - Our service providers who support us with providing these services;